darshgun/atlaskit/CONTRIBUTING.md

 >
 > **or** if you know that you are consuming the package as a module:
 >
+> TODO: AFP - update this
 > bolt build:typescript
 >
 > **THESE WILL NOT COVER 100% OF USE CASES AND ARE PROVIDED WITHOUT WARRANTY**
 >
+> TODO: AFP - update this
 > In certain circumstances you'll need to have a dependency be built, in others you'll need to make sure you've run `copy:version` to copy the package.json's into `dist/`, in others, you will need to generate certain schema files.

 ## Documenting your code